ankumar/architecture/Patterns/Stateful.md

 * [Twitter Use-case](https://blog.twitter.com/engineering/en_us/topics/infrastructure/2020/deleting-data-distributed-throughout-your-microservices-architecture.html)

 ## DBaaS - Purpose-built Databases
-**"It wasn't that long ago when the DBAs owned THE shared database.
-Nowadays, in all kinds of companies, no one blinks an eyelid when every service has its own database.
-The most unexpected things can change so quickly."**

 [Database of Databases](https://dbdb.io/) - **SQL & NoSQL**, IN-MEMORY, RELATIONAL, KEY VALUE, WIDE COLUMN, DOCUMENT, TIME-SERIES, LEDGER
 * [DB Ranking](https://db-engines.com/en/ranking)